Neighbors Educated Together (NET)

 To receive information about the Honors Scholar program contact Beth Yelverton, Sr. Honors Coordinator, at 940-898-2337, or email firstname.lastname@example.org , or review the TWU Honors Scholar Program website.
 All courses offered in the NET program are a part of the University's core curriculum.To qualify as an Honors NET participant, students must be admitted to the Honors Scholar Program.

-- Enroll in the specified NET courses each semester
+- Enroll in the specified NET courses each semester (fall and spring semester of first year)

 - Have a high school transcript on file in the TWU Admissions Office